dbann/policyclaims/README.md

 - Primary measures: Prevalence of policy claims by year, country, journal, field, study design, and keywords.
 - Deliverables: Summary tables and figures suitable for the manuscript and supplement.

+## Data availability
+Due to licensing restrictions, the full set of Scopus abstracts cannot be shared; not all publishers enable free sharing of abstracts, see https://i4oa.org.

+Derived datasets containing publicly available bibliographic metadata (DOI, title, journal, publication year, keywords, and corresponding author country) and large-language-model classifications are provided in the derived_data/ directory, together with all analysis code in code/.
+Researchers with Scopus access can reproduce the complete corpus using the included identifiers.

 ---

 ## File Structure

+Note that we

 ```
 ├── README.md